 Bobby was my stereotyped Dutch boy.
-He had a shock of white hair that looked like the brush that barbers use to whisk away clipped hair.
+He had a shock of white hair like the brush barbers use to whisk away clipped hair.
 All he lacked was a jimmy-hat and some button-suspenders to complete my image.
-A bright red scar ran down his nose and he could bend the nose to one side almost flat to his face.
-Bobby said that a falling light fixture had broken it.
+A bright red scar ran down his nose, and he could bend the nose to one side almost flat to his face.
+Bobby said a falling light fixture had broken it.
 Somehow that red nose-stripe looked appropriately sickly—I figured everybody in the area of the Norwegian Sea kept permanent colds.

 The tutor reveled in our exchange.
 I know it lightened his lesson plan for the day.

 After school, Bobby and I raced outside to find our kites.
 Indonesians were a kite-flying and kite-fighting culture, and Bobby and I got right in the middle of it.
 In trade for our discarded soda bottles, the native boys showed us how to make fighting kites from bent bamboo and rice paper, and how to arm them with glass-coated string.
 Making good glass string was a delicate process but gave the kite its fighting edge.
 The sole object of kite fighting was to cut opposing kites out of the sky—a sort of last-man-standing contest.